omar-mohamed/Transformer-Arabic-To-English/README.md

-# Transformer Translation Model
+# Transformer Arabic To English
-This is an implementation of the Transformer translation model as described in the [Attention is All You Need](https://arxiv.org/abs/1706.03762) paper.
-Based on the code provided by the authors: [Transformer code](https://github.com/tensorflow/tensor2tensor/blob/master/tensor2tensor/models/transformer.py) from [Tensor2Tensor](https://github.com/tensorflow/tensor2tensor).
+This is an implementation of Machine Translation from Arabic to English using the [Transformer Model](https://arxiv.org/abs/1706.03762) paper.
+It's Based on the code provided by the authors: [Transformer code](https://github.com/tensorflow/tensor2tensor/blob/master/tensor2tensor/models/transformer.py)

-Transformer is a neural network architecture that solves sequence to sequence problems using attention mechanisms.
-Unlike traditional neural seq2seq models, Transformer does not involve recurrent connections.
-The attention mechanism learns dependencies between tokens in two sequences.
-Since attention weights apply to all tokens in the sequences, the Transformer model is able to easily capture long-distance dependencies.

-Transformer's overall structure follows the standard encoder-decoder pattern.
-The encoder uses self-attention to compute a representation of the input sequence.
-The decoder generates the output sequence one token at a time, taking the encoder output and previous decoder-outputted tokens as inputs.

-The model also applies embeddings on the input and output tokens, and adds a constant positional encoding.
-The positional encoding adds information about the position of each token.
+We train the model using the [OpenSubtitles V2018](http://opus.nlpl.eu/OpenSubtitles-v2018.php) arabic-english parallel dataset.

 ## Contents
   * [Contents](#contents)